-Job Description: The Agriculture Supported Communities (ASC) internship is a pay-as-you go CSA style organic vegetable operation on 5 acres with the goal of reaching a broader population including low-income families with limited access to fresh organic food.
+Job Description: As an Agriculture Supported Communities (ASC) internship, learn how to manage a pay-as-you go CSA style organic vegetable operation on 5 acres with the goal of reaching a broader population including low-income families with limited access to fresh organic food.

 Location: Rodale Institute Experimental Farm, 611 Siegfriedale Road, Kutztown, PA 19530